adilmoujahid/Blog/content/2014/twitter-analytics.md

     stream.filter(track=['python', 'javascript', 'ruby'])
 ```

-If you run the program for your terminal using the command: ```python twitter_streaming.py```, you will see data flowing like the picture below.
+If you run the program from your terminal using the command: ```python twitter_streaming.py```, you will see data flowing like the picture below.

 <div style="text-align:center" markdown="1">
 ![Alt Text](/images/twitter_streaming.jpg)